foundry-rs/starknet-foundry/docs/src/appendix/cheatcodes/replace_bytecode.md

 pub enum ReplaceBytecodeError {
     /// Means that the contract does not exist, and thus bytecode cannot be replaced ContractNotDeployed,
+    /// Means that the given class for replacement is not declared UndeclaredClassHash,
 }
 ```